SirBore/Django-Test-Task/README.md

 • category (choices: “Books”, “Movies”)
 • price

-# Please implement a login-protected view where products can be managed.
+Implement a login-protected view where products can be managed.
 • There should be a datatable that shows currently existing products.
 Implement the table using django-datatables-view: https://bitbucket.org/pigletto/django-datatables-view/src/master/